lanl/Theseus/README.md

 KK is an nrow(Xpix) by nrow(Xpix) sparse matrix where each entry is non-negative and each row sums to 1.
 It is used to relate the unblurred sky map to the blurred sky map

-ibexData is an 11 column data frame:
+ibex_data is an 11 column data frame:
 - esa: is the energy step for the IBEX data.
 Only ESA 4 is provided
 - map: is the 6-month map id (e.g., "2013A").
 Only "A" maps are provided
 - ecliptic_lon: is the ecliptic longitude (between 0 and 360)